 - Wear gloves that are the right size and appropriate for the job.

 - Check footwear on a regular basis to make sure the grips and water channels have not worn down.
-With the exception of chemical use or heavy wet environments, leather work boots with sturdy, flat soles are a necessary part of farm work.
+With the exception of chemical use or heavy wet environments, leather work boots with sturdy, flat soles with intact boot laces are a necessary part of farm work.
 An exception includes when working with horses where a heeled boot is needed or work in very wet areas such as milking parlors, power washing, and pesticide applications where a rubber or nitrile boot is the safe option.

 - When moving from an outdoor light or well lit room to a darker area, remember to remove sunglasses or pause a few second before entering in case there is a step up or down.